kokkos/array_ref/versus_array_view.rst

 and has been in use for over five decades.
 Multidimensional arrays are the bedrock of numerical computations in mathematics, science, and engineering.
 A multidimensional array capability must be appealing to these communities.
+Furthermore, how can slices of the type **myarray(1, std::all, 4)**, an essential feture, be easily supported and optimized with a **myarray[{1, std::all, 4}]** index without overhead or an extremely complicated index class?

 Element access operators for **array_view** are highly unlikely to result in optimal element access code generation,